Get the FREE one-click dictionary software for Windows

 - break

-Derived forms: break-ins, breaks in, broke in, broken in, breaking in
+Derived forms: break-ins, broke in, breaking in, breaks in, broken in

-Type of: begin, break, break up, burglary, commence, cut off, disrupt, domesticate, domesticise [Brit], domesticize, get, get down, interrupt, intrude, irrupt, reclaim, set about, set out, start, start out, tame, trespass
+Type of: begin, break, burglary, cut off, disrupt, domesticate, domesticise [Brit], domesticize, get, get down, interrupt, intrude, irrupt, reclaim, set about, set out, start, start out, tame, trespass